 CSO overflow weirs are inspected five (5) days a week for evidence of dry weather overflows, debris and anything out of the ordinary.
 If excessive debris is encountered, the overflow weir is cleaned.
 Detailed CSO inspections occur annually.
 Annual CSO inspections have occurred that include examination of the condition of the diversion structure, outfall, signage, security, access/steps, flow monitoring equipment, probes, and weir.
 Documentation of daily CSO inspections are maintained to ensure all components are operational.
-The annual inspections for 2018 will be performed in November 2018.
+The annual inspections for 2020 were performed in October 2020.